top of page

 WELCOME TO RECEPTION!

-We are so excited to begin this journey with your child.
-The autumn term is all about settling into new routines, making friends and enjoying lots of fun, creative learning experiences.
-Our aim is to help every child feel happy, confident and curious as they start their time in Reception.
+We are excited to welcome your children back for 2026.
+The spring term is all about making the most of the new routines established, maintaining friendships and enjoying lots of fun, creative learning experiences.
+Our aim is to help every child feel happy, confident and curious as they continue their time in Reception.

 WRITING